alexwlchan/alexwlchan.net/src/_drafts/dominant-colours.md

 This is the fourth tool I've written in Rust.

-I've been picking Rust for small, standalone, interactive tools -- command-line applications that do all their work locally.
+I've been increasingly picking Rust for small, standalone, interactive tools -- command-line applications that do all their work locally.
-Rust is much faster than Python (my default choice for new tools), and for interactive stuff I really notice the difference.
+Rust binaries can be much faster than Python (the language I'm most familiar with), and for interactive stuff I really notice the difference.

-It takes more work upfront, but I no longer feel like I'm waiting for my code to run.
-Running a compiled Rust binary seems practically instant.
+I did some informal benchmarks of dominant_colours -- for even moderately sized images, it only takes a fraction of a second.
+By comparison, Python takes at least a second for even the smallest image.
+This different is really noticeable.
+A process that completes in a tenth of a second feels almost instant; a process that takes a second or more is a perceptible delay.

-I'm not using Rust for anything that involves the Internet, because the network latency negates a lot of that speed benefit.
+I'm not yet using Rust for anything that involves the Internet, because the network latency negates a lot of that speed benefit.
 If I'm waiting multiple seconds for a remote server to give a response, I won't notice if I shave off half a second on my end.

 As I was writing Rust, I was struck by the quality of the compiler errors.